franckLdx/GraphqlSwapi/README.md

 **Queries**
 * vehicles: Vehicles list,
-* vehicleByName: Vehicles, searched by a name (empty is no vehicles match, search is not case sensitive)
+* vehiclesByName: Vehicles, searched by a name (empty is no vehicles match, search is not case sensitive)